phunware/maas-dataex-android-sdk/README.md

 ```

 ***
-DataEx branding doesn't match your app?
+Data SDK branding doesn't match your app?
 We gotchu.

 ```xml